Once a week.

 The truth is, organ trafficking is a reality in many parts of the world.
 Documented cases have shown up in Indonesia, China, India, South Africa, Brazil, and many other countries.
 The reason?
-The demand for organs is just so high.
+The demand for organ transplants, especially kidney transplants, is just so high.
 123,000 men, women, and children are on the organ donor's list right now.
 An average of 25 will die each day.
 As a result, there is a huge scramble to find organs, legitimate or otherwise.

 Her life reads like that of a secret agent's.
 The anthropologist has posed as a medical doctor in countries all over the world in order to investigate organ trafficking.
 She says, some of the U.S.'s topmost medical facilities have been caught with illegally trafficked organs.
 Scherper-Hughes has tracked organs to hospitals and medical centers in New York, Los Angeles, and Philadelphia, among other places.
 At one point, she found herself across the table from a group of organ transplant surgeons at a top Philadelphia hospital.
-The 60 year-old showed these physicians a sixty page report of interviews from a labyrinthine trail of buyers, sellers, and middle men, stretching across the world, showing just where the kidneys these doctors were implanting came from.
+The 60 year-old showed these physicians a sixty page report of interviews from a labyrinthine trail of buyers, sellers, and middlemen, stretching across the world, showing just where the kidneys these doctors were implanting came from.
 The WHO estimates that one-fifth of all transplanted kidneys, or 70,000 of them, are trafficked each year.